| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 time_interval |

-'time': The time point for for when the observation is observed.
+'time': The time point for the corresponding data.

-'observation': The observed value at the time point.
+'cases': The number of cases at the time point.